 A Buss from Lafayette Teacher’s Guide has been released!

-A Buss from Lafayette can be used as a “springboard” for helping students understand 1) the American Revolution, 2) the key role General Lafayette played in achieving our independence, 3) our nation’s “rock star” reception of the aging hero during his Farewell Tour of 1824-5, and, 4) life for young people in early 19th century America.
+This complete guide makes it super easy to use A Buss from Lafayette as a “springboard” for helping students understand 1) the American Revolution, 2) the key role General Lafayette played in achieving independence, 3) our nation’s “rock star” reception of the aging hero during his Farewell Tour of 1824-5, and, 4) American life in the early 19th century.

 GET YOUR COPY OF THE TEACHER’S GUIDE FOR YOUR CLASSROOM OR BOOK GROUP!